hiperbou/kotlin-unreal/README.md

 ## Prerequisites
 Unreal 4.26.1 - 4.27.2 or **Unreal 5.0.0 - 5.0.1**, but may work with other versions too.

+Being able to build and run a Unreal C++ project and having all its dependencies installed.

 IntelliJ IDEA Community: https://www.jetbrains.com/idea/download/

 ## Installation